MaxHalford/eaopt/docs/about.md

 ## When to use genetic algorithms?

 Genetic algorithms are often a good solution to [NP-hard problems](https://www.wikiwand.com/en/NP-hardness).
-They usually perform better than [hill climbing](https://www.wikiwand.com/en/Hill_climbing) and [simulated annealing](https://www.wikiwand.com/en/Simulated_annealing) because they explore the search space more intelligently.
+They usually perform better than [hill climbing](https://www.wikiwand.com/en/Hill_climbing) and [simulated annealing](https://www.wikiwand.com/en/Simulated_annealing) because they explore the search space more intellirngtly.

 As mentionned earlier, some problems can simply not be written down as [closed-form expressions](https://www.wikiwand.com/en/Closed-form_expression).
 For example tuning the number of layers and of neurons per layer in neural networks is an open problem that doesn't yet have a reliable solution.
 Neural networks used in production are usually architectured by human experts.
 The field of [neuroevolution](https://www.wikiwand.com/en/Neuroevolution) aims to train neural networks with evolutionary algorithms.
 As such genetic algorithms are a good candidate for training neural networks, either by optimizing the network's topology or it's weights and biases.

 ## How is gago designed?

+> TLDR: gago gives you the freedom to tweak every single part of a genetic algorithm.

+gago is designed with flexibility in mind.
+The fact is that there isn't "a" genetic algorithm per say; a GA can take many shapes and different evolution models are suited for different problems.
+The main piece of the puzzle is defining a model that explicits how evolution happens throughout the GA.
+This is why there is a dedicated models section in the documentation.
+Once a model is chosen then one can begin to choose which operators to use.
+This is where gago shines, indeed it's extremely easy to consider operators as swapable blocks.
+This design makes it easy to iterate and to try out new combinations.
+On a side-note, this design make theoretically easy to run a GA on top of a GA, by considering that genetic operators are simply parameters to finding the optimal GA!

 ## Why use gago?

+- It's architectured in a modular way.
+- It's ambitious in the sense that it wants to implement every kind of operator possible.
+- It's easy to add custom models and operators.
+- It makes it possible to use speciation.
+- It makes it possible to run multiple populations in parallel (and to add migration).
+- It's open to suggestions and to improvements.
+- It's heavily commented.
+- It has no external dependencies.
+- It's got a high test coverage.
+- It's actively maintained and will remain one my priorities for a very long time.